lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

     :name: portal-104-1-7
     :alt: Default search results from a query.

-    Figure 1: The default results view obtained by executing the query.
+    Figure 1: The default results view obtained by executing the query and selecting the "coverage" tab.

 **3. Execute a ADQL query to retrieve the object's light curve.**